26 Tax Deductions for College Students and Other Young Adults

 Individuals may also qualify for a deduction for their IRA contributions as well.
 If they file as single or head of household, for instance, and their modified adjusted gross income is $66,000 or less, then they can take the full deduction up to the amount of their contribution limit.

-If someone does not have a job that provides a 401(k), they may be eligible to deduct their contributions to a traditional IRA.
-If they are single or head of their household, they can take a full deduction up to the amount of their contribution limit no matter what their modified AGI is for 2020.
+If someone does not have a job that provides a 401(k), they may be eligible to deduct their contributions to an IRA.
+This can be a common tax deduction when you are self-employed.

 The IRS will not tax the money that goes from a paycheck into a 401(k).
-However, there is a limit of $19,500 in 2020, subject to cost-of-living adjustments.
+However, there is a limit of $22,500 in 2023.
 This is for traditional and safe harbor plans.

 Under federal rules, taxpayers can deduct up to $10,000 for state and local taxes if they are single or married filing jointly.